-When you will find new players through the Transfer Market, what you need to pay attention most of all is the chemistry.
+When you will find new players through the Transfer Market, what you need to pay attention to most of all is chemistry.
 As you probably know by now, it is positively influenced if you pick players either from the same country, league or even the same club.
-And you also need to assign them on their positions, or else they won’t play as good as they could.
-Or, you could use a ‘position’ card on them to help them learn new things.

 When purchasing a pack, you need to assign the new items in your club.
-If you don’t like that much what you have obtained, you can either quick sell them all, which is not a good idea, since you will only be getting some coins; or, you can make a quick action and transfer them.
-You can also put them to the transfer list.
+If you don’t like that much what you have obtained, you can either quickly sell them all, which is not a good ideasince you will only be getting some coins; or, you can make a quick action and transfer them.
+You can also put them on the transfer list.

 Playing the game

 The graphics are just like on other mobile devices, so if you’ve played the game on Android, iOS or Windows Phone, this is just about the same.

 The simulation mode is a quick way to progress through divisions in order to get to the top.
 That is, of course, if you don’t want to play on the lower divisions.
 But it’s pretty fun there, as well.
 Here’s how your squad looks like.
 The chemistry, as I’ve already explained, is linked to the country, league , and club similarity between the players.

 Sometimes it can be a real pain in the ass to get great chemistry, but in the end, you’ll manage to reach 100.

 And if you’re short of cash, there’s always the FIFA points, which can cost quite a lot.
 12,000 FIFA points will cost you around $100…